rajdeep-314/iostream_py/README.md

 <br>

-To take input from the user, decide what kind of an object you want to store the input in (out of int, str and float, currently)
+To take input from the user, decide what kind of an object you want to store the input in (out of int, str and float, currently), then define a variable with your chosen type's corresponding mutable type (mutable_int for int, for example).
+Once you've done that, just use `cin >> var`, `var` being your newly defined variable name.

-Here's an example to show how to take someone's name and age as input
+Here's an example
 ```python
 name = mutable_str()
 age = mutable_int()